Jack Kerouac School

-The Jack Kerouac School of Disembodied Poetics is a school of Naropa University, located in Boulder, Colorado, United States.
-It was founded in 1974 by Allen Ginsberg and Anne Waldman, as part of Chögyam Trungpa Rinpoche’s 100-year experiment and named after the Beatnik writer Jack Kerouac.
+The Jack Kerouac School of Disembodied Poetics is a school of Naropa University located in Boulder, Colorado, United States.
+It was founded in 1974 by Allen Ginsberg, Diane di Prima, and Anne Waldman, as part of Chögyam Trungpa Rinpoche's 100-year experiment and named after the Beat writer Jack Kerouac.

 Curriculum

 Students at the Kerouac School are encouraged to take classes across an open genre curriculum, thus enabling a personal development of the creative writing process and style by challenging the notion of generic art.
 The school creates a space for radical exploration and experimentation while cultivating contemplative and experimental writing practices and original and innovative approaches to literature.

-The Summer Writing program at the school gathers over sixty guest faculty to an internationally renowned colloquium of workshops, lectures, and readings.
-The aim of The Summer Writing program is to foster an intensely creative environment for students to develop their writing projects in conversation with a community of renowned writers.
+The Summer Writing program at the school gathers over 60 guest faculty to a colloquium of workshops, lectures, and readings.
+The aim of the Summer Writing program is to foster an intensely creative environment for students to develop their writing projects in conversation with a community of notable writers.

-The school currently has three fully funded fellowships: the Anne Waldman, Allen Ginsberg, and Anselm Hollo Graduate Fellowships: awarded annually to students in graduate instructor positions.
+The school currently has three fully funded fellowships: the Anne Waldman, Allen Ginsberg, and Anselm Hollo graduate fellowships awarded annually to students in graduate instructor positions.